ninjamode/VRED-Networking/README.md

 ### Configuration

 Networking will try to read the file `Networking.cfg` at `~/Autodesk/` plus any file you supply to the `config_file` networking costructor parameter (also in the autodesk folder).
 Values from this per file config will override global values from `Networking.cfg`.
-Possible values:
+Example config:

 ```
 [Networking]